TruscaPetre/PAIP/README.md

 - Wrong answers are fine because they are better than no answer in solving a problem.
 - SOMETIMES You can iterate on top of the wrong answer to arrive eventually to the correct answer.
 	- On difficult complex problems can get stuck, more details and context does not unblock the model, and iterations cannot continue progress.

----

-# TODO
-- Upload videos
-- Push changes on github
-- Integrate content from video 2 in the files from github
-- Combine day 3 with 2 after integrate 2 from video content